oschwengers/platon/README.md

 ## Description
-Platon classifies contigs from short read assemblies as plasmid or chromosome contigs, i.e. they originated from a plasmid or a chromosome, respectively.
+Platon classifies contigs from short read assemblies as plasmid or chromosome contigs, i.e. they either originate from a plasmid or a chromosome, respectively.
-Therefore, Platon computes mean protein scores (MPS) for each contig and tests them against certain thresholds.
+Therefore, Platon computes mean protein scores (**MPS**) for each contig and tests them against certain thresholds.
 Contigs below a sensitivity threshold get classified as chromosome, contigs above a specifivity threshold get classified as plasmid.
-Contigs which protein score lies in between these boundaries get comprehensively characterized and finally classified based on a simple set of rules exploiting aforementioned information.
+Contigs which protein score lies in between these thresholds get comprehensively characterized and finally classified based on a simple set of rules.

 In detail Platon conducts three analysis steps.
 First, it predicts open reading frames and looks up the coding sequences against a database of marker genes.
-These are based on the NCBI RefSeq bacterial nonredundant protein clusters to which we automatically assigned individual protein scores capturing the probability on which kind of replicon a certain protein is rather to be found on, i.e. on a plasmid or a chromosome.
-Platon then calculates the MPS for each contig and either classifies them as chromosome if the MPS is below a sensitivity cutoff (counting for 95 % sensitivity) or as plasmid if the MPS is above a specificity cutoff, counting for 99.99 % specificity.
+These are based on the NCBI RefSeq PCLA clusters to which we automatically assigned individual protein scores capturing the probability on which kind of replicon a certain protein is rather to be found on, i.e. on a plasmid or a chromosome.
+Platon then calculates the **MPS** for each contig and either classifies them as chromosome if the **MPS** is below a sensitivity cutoff (counting for 95 % sensitivity) or as plasmid if the **MPS** is above a specificity cutoff, counting for 99.99 % specificity.
 These threshold have been calculated by Monte Carlo simulations of artifical contigs created from closed RefSeq chromosome and plasmid sequences.
 In a second step contigs passing the sensitivity filter get comprehensivley characterized.
-Hereby, Platon tries to circularize the contig sequences, searches for rRNA and replication  genes as well as incompatibility group DNA probes and finally performs a BLAST search against a plasmid database.
+Hereby, Platon tries to circularize the contig sequences, searches for rRNA, replication, mobilization and conjugation genes as well as incompatibility group DNA probes and finally performs a BLAST search against a plasmid database.
-In a third step, Platon finally classifies all remaining contigs based on a decision tree of simple rules exploiting all available information.
+In a third step, Platon finally classifies all remaining contigs based on a decision tree of simple rules exploiting all information at hand.

 ## Input & Output